paulirotta/openscad-make/README.md

 ![openscad-make screen shot](img/openscad-make-screen-shot.png)

+The fastest way to get support is on [Discord PELA Blocks](https://discord.gg/Yy2srz)

-Pre-built binaries for Linux (.tar.gz) and Windows (.zip) are provided.
+Pre-built binaries for Linux (x86 and ARM .tar.gz), OSX (.zip) and Windows (.zip) are provided.

 To run:
 1. Install [OpenSCAD](https://www.openscad.org/) to your executable path ('c:\Program Files\OpenSCAD' or on Linux perhaps '~/bin/openscadversionblah.AppImage')